The 20 Best Progressive External Ophthalmoplegia Doctors Near Me in Massachusetts, US

 Offers Telehealth

-Samuel Frank is a Neurologist in Boston, Massachusetts.
+Samuel Frank is a Neurologist practicing medicine in Boston, Massachusetts.
 Dr. Frank is rated as an Advanced provider by MediFind in the treatment of Progressive External Ophthalmoplegia.
-His top areas of expertise are Huntington Disease, Chorea, Movement Disorders, Drug Induced Dyskinesia, and Gastrostomy.
+He is also highly rated in 22 other conditions, according to our data.
+His clinical expertise encompasses Progressive Hemifacial Atrophy, Huntington Disease, Mcleod Neuroacanthocytosis Syndrome, and Drug Induced Dyskinesia.
+Dr. Frank is board certified in American Board Of Psychiatry And Neurology.

 Distinguished in Progressive External Ophthalmoplegia